 When an C++ object is created, a memory pointer will be created and assinged to it to hold the pointer to the object.
 You can see the operator new will return the object pointer into eax

-As you my see that the first dword pointer of the next address from the class points to the first VFTable in the PE data section where this VFTable is actually points to the address of function in the assembly area.
+As you may see that the first dword pointer of the following address from the class points to the first VFTable in the PE data section, where this VFTable is pointing to the address of a function in the assembly area.
 Like below

 When we see the offset const Poligon::`vftable data section, it points to function Poligon::area(void) and the next 4 bytes will point to Poligon::keliling(void).